-- Screened the F2 populations (n=696) derived from the crosses involving 13 hexaploid FHB resistance sources and 7 adapted durum cultivars/lines for FHB resistance in the greenhouse and selected FHB-resistant segregants for generation advancement and further evaluation of FHB resistance in the advanced generations. - Increased seed of two RIL populations (n=173 and 350) from the crosses of two major hexaploid FHB resistance sources (Sumai 3 and PI 277012) with FHB-susceptible durum wheat 'Langdon' for FHB evaluation and genotyping. - Determined D-genome chromosome constitution in some of the RILs by molecular marker and chromosome analyses.
+- Screened the F2 populations (n=696) derived from the crosses involving 13 hexaploid FHB resistance sources and 7 adapted durum cultivars/lines for FHB resistance in the greenhouse and selected FHB-resistant segregants for generation advancement and further evaluation of FHB resistance in the advanced generations. - Increased seed of two RIL populations (n=173 and 350) from the crosses of two major hexaploid FHB resistance sources (Sumai 3 and PI 277012) with FHB-susceptible durum wheat 'Langdon' for FHB evaluation and genotyping. - Determined D-genome chromosome constitution in some of the RILs by chromosome-specific molecular markers. - Evaluated one of the two RIL populations for FHB resistance in two greenhouse seasons.